-Most people would agree that “poor communication” is one of the key factors, which deteriorate the relationship bond.
+Most people would agree that “poor communication” is one of the key deteriorating factors in any given adult relationship.
 However, the most ineffective way of improving a relationship is to assume that more “leveled” conversation will dissolve the power struggle, whether the lack of communication comes from silence or loud fighting.

-“Poor communication” is NOT the absence of words or, on the other side of the spectrum, loud fighting; rather, poor communication happens when neither partner can recognize their own vulnerable spots, in other words, what makes them “tick” of the other.
-These power struggles are universal, meaning all couples (subconsciously) design them as they share time together and in some cases, these struggles become cycles.
+“Poor communication” is NOT the absence of words or, on the other side of the spectrum, loud fighting; rather, poor communication happens when neither partner can recognize his/her own vulnerable spots.

 “Read” your body signals: